lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 Now, when a user visits '/', the `Home` component will render.
 But when a user visits '/sign-up', only the second route will match and only the `SignUp` component will render.

-React Router provides a couple of additional props—[`strict`](https://reactrouter.com/web/api/Route/strict-bool) and [`sensitive`](https://reactrouter.com/web/api/Route/sensitive-bool)—on the `Route` component for fine-tuning when a particular route should match.
+React Router provides a couple of additional props—[`strict`](https://reactrouter.com/web/api/Route/strict-bool) and [`sensitive`](https://reactrouter.com/web/api/Route/sensitive-bool)—on the `Route` component for fine-tuning when a particular route should match, however, these are used far less frequently than the `exact` prop.

 ### Instructions: